 Congratulations, you’ve decided to go to school.
 Now you need to decide how you are going to pay for your college education.
 This page is full of information that can help you determine the types of financial aid available, how to apply for aid, and what you can do to make school more affordable.

 Financial aid is assistance used to pay school costs.
 There are many different types of aid that you can choose from.
 Below is a list of the most common types of aid you could qualify for.*

 Also called gift aid, grants do not have to be repaid.
 Grants are awarded by federal and state governments.

 You could be eligible to receive up to $2500 toward tuition.
-The Career Compass™ Grant is Brightwood-awarded and does not have to be paid back.
+The College Grant and Payment Plan is Brightwood-awarded and does not have to be paid back.
 Learn more, conditions apply.†

 Loans are the most popular type of financial aid.
 Federal Stafford and Federal Plus Loans are backed by the federal government and offer low-interest rates.
 You must demonstrate financial need to qualify for these loans.
 Alternative Loans are private loans that allow you to borrow additional funds above your federal loan limit.
 These types of loans are not sponsored by the government and typically have higher interest rates.